ecrane314/ce-demo/datastream/README.md

 Once that's done, run
 `mysql -u $MYSQL_USER -p --host <proxy internal IP> --port 3306` to connect.
 See that the already running proxy recognized the new connection to your SQL source in the output.

+ `pgrep -a sql` should return two lines, one for the proxy and the other for the connection to SQL.

 ## Spin Up Resources Below